SeriousOldMan/Simulator-Controller/Docs/Race Spotter Commands (EN).md

 	[(WhatIs) {my, my race, my current race} position, (TellMe) {my, my race, my current race} position]

-	[(TellMe) the gap to the {car in front, position in front, next car}, (WhatIs) the gap to the {car in front, position in front, next car}, How big is the gap to the {car in front, position in front, next car}]
+	[(TellMe) the gap to the {car in front, car ahead, position in front, position ahead, next car}, (WhatIs) the gap to the {car in front, car ahead, position in front, position ahead, next car}, How big is the gap to the {car in front, car ahead, position in front, position ahead, next car}]

 	[(TellMe) the gap to {the car behind me, the position behind me, the previous car}, (WhatIs) the gap to {the car behind me, the position behind me, the previous car}, How big is the gap to the {car behind me, position behind me, previous car}]